 For example, if you maintain at 2,000 calories a day:

-When you eat at maintenance (i.e. the amount of calories you need to maintain weight), try to eat intuitively to lose weight, get micro nutrients through fruits, veggies, and belly juice but don’t track calories.
+When maintaining your weight (eating the calories needed to stay the same), consider intuitive eating for weight loss, focusing on fruits, veggies, and belly juice for essential nutrients without calorie counting.
 Sometimes it can be healthy to stop worrying about “good” and “bad” foods to give yourself a physical and mental break from dieting.
 This break ensures you don’t get stuck at a particular BFP.

 Other Tips for Healthy Eating